-Thanks to Edelweiss and William Morrow for providing an eARC in exchange for an honest review.
+Thanks to NetGalley and Crooked Lane Books for providing an ARC in exchange for an honest review.

 Release Date: April 7th, 2020

 London 1815.
 Newly widowed Lily Adler returns to a society that frowns on independent women, but she’s no stranger to the glittering world of London’s upper crust.
 At a ball throw by her oldest friend, Lady Walter, she expects the scandals, gossip, and secrets.
 What she doesn’t expect, is the dead body in Lady Walter’s garden.

 Lily happened to overhear the man just minutes before he was shot: young, desperate, and attempting blackmail, but she’s willing to leave the matter to the local constables, until Lord Walter bribes the investigating magistrate to drop the case.
 Stunned and confused Lily realizes she’s the only one with the key to catching the killer.